ruhler/fable/README.md

 performance.
 Include support for generics and modularity.
 Remove as many hard edges, corner cases and redundancies in the language as possible.

-The result is a simple, general purpose, strongly statically typed, strict, pure functional programming language with automatic memory management, support for polymorphism and modularity, user-defined primitive data types, and a hint of C-like syntax.
+The result is a simple, general purpose, statically typed, strict, pure functional programming language with automatic memory management, support for polymorphism and modularity, user-defined primitive data types, and a hint of C-like syntax.

 ## Source